B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 #### <a id="5.5.6"></a><span style="color: #0088CC">5.5.6 Boats</span>

 It is <span style="color: #ff0000">STRICTLY FORBIDDEN</span> to:
+- dock the boat on Cayo Island (except for the boat garage at the airport).
 - intentionally drive the boat onto shores to reach land faster
 - intentionally hit parked boats or boats with other people in them
 - park boats on land